john30/ebusd/src/tools/README.md

 Check the [eBUS adapter 3 documentation](https://adapter.ebusd.eu/picfirmware)
 on how to start the bootloader.

-The binary is part of the ebusd release and a Windows binary based on Cygwin is available for download here:
+The binary is part of the [release](https://github.com/john30/ebusd/releases) and a Windows binary based on Cygwin is available for download here:
 [ebuspicloader-windows.zip](https://adapter.ebusd.eu/firmware/ebuspicloader-windows.zip)
 It can be started from within Windows `cmd.exe` after extracting the files to a folder and `cd` into that folder.
 If Cygwin is already installed, only the `ebuspicloader.exe` needs to be extracted and can be called directly from within a Cygwin shell.
+In Cygwin, Windows COM ports are mapped under `/dev/ttyS*`, e.g. `COM1` would be `/dev/ttyS0`.

 This tool is an alternative to the MPLAB bootloader host application that produces a lot of unreadable output.